How to Determine Fair Market Rent

 ~ The MLS = The MLS is most commonly known for sales listings.
 However, it is also used in some areas for rental listings.
 If it’s used for rental listings in your area, it can be an invaluable resource because it often shows what price properties were listed for rent and what price they were ultimately rented for.

 ~ Craigslist = Landlords and property managers almost everywhere use Craigslist.
-As such, it can be a great place to go and see what your competition is charging and to get an idea of what you might be able to charge for your property.
+As such, it can be a good place to go and see what your competition is charging and to get an idea of what you might be able to charge for your property.
 Keep in mind that just because someone is advertising something for rent at a particular price, it doesn’t mean that it’ll rent at that price.
 However, if you can find a large enough sampling of ads, you can usually get a pretty good idea of what price a property should be listed to be competitive.

 ~ Trulia = Similar to Zillow, which makes sense because it’s owned by Zillow (so Zillow listings also appear on Trulia).